 These wrist enclosures are clearly designed to wrap the wrist over the top of the ski glove, but we tend to like ski gloves with wrist sleeves, which make it easier to keep the snow out.
 We had a very hard time fitting the wrists of this jacket into our gloves, and feel that a much smaller and simpler wrist enclosure, like our favorites found on the Arc'teryx Alpha FL and Beta AR, work much better to accomplish the same thing.
 Our battles with these wrist cuffs inspired us to give one less point than we awarded to the Fuseform, 8 out of 10.

 This jacket is designed with skiing in mind and would make a great coat for riding at the resorts, or if you happen to be lucky enough to have a heli drop at the top of some remote mountain range that we all dream about.
 It is not designed for alpine climbing, mountaineering, or skinning uphill, but we still wanted to see how it compared to the all-around jackets we typically test in this review.
 While it was one of the lower scorers in our comparison review and based on the metrics we value, we still think it is a worthy jacket for downhill skiing.

 This jacket retails at an astronomically high $599, making it the most expensive in this review.
-Being frank and honest, we enjoyed skiing in the Fuseform Brigandine 3L more, and point out that it is $100 less.
 Also, our favorite jacket, the Arc'teryx Alpha FL, uses the same GORE-TEX Pro membrane and costs over $200 less.
-The point is while this is a well made and durable jacket, there are far more cost effective options out there that ranked much higher in our comparison testing.
+The point is while this is a well made and durable jacket, there are far more cost-effective options out there that ranked much higher in our comparison testing.

 — Andy Wellman